 Brand Names: 8-Mop, Oxsoralen-Ultra

-Generic Name: methoxsalen (Pronunciation: meth OX a len)
+Generic Name: methoxsalen (oral)

 What is methoxsalen (8-Mop, Oxsoralen-Ultra)?